gearr short + abhainn Scottish Gaelic river. Population - 6,450.

 Not just any old beach, though, this is part of the Galloway and Southern Ayrshire UNESCO™ Biosphere and, as should be known by now, they don't hand them awards out willy-nilly.

-The beach is the reason sunseekers started coming with the railway in the 1850s but is slightly too far south to be considered the 'Costa Clyde'.
+The sands are the reason sunseekers started coming with the railway in the 1850s but is slightly too far south to be considered the 'Costa Clyde'.
 Ayr did and still gets most of this stretch of Scotland's coast's attention, not that there's an awful lot left to write home about.

 Not since you lot went jetting off to Torremolinos with Thomson™s in the '70s and it was either rampant opportunism or an entirely different climate when some Victorian bloke woke one morning and thought "I've got a good idea."